GeyserMC/GeyserWiki/_includes/setup/instructions/geyser/selfhost/spigot.md

-# Spigot/Paper setup - self-hosting
+# Paper / Spigot setup - self-hosting

 <div class="alert alert-info" role="alert">
     If your server is not running {{ site.data.versions.java }}, you will need to install <a href="https://www.spigotmc.org/resources/viaversion.19254/">ViaVersion</a>.